-Many people like the Chase Ink Plus because you can earn up to 5 points per $1.
+Many people liked the Chase Ink Plus because you can earn up to 5 points per $1.
 And, those Ultimate Rewards points can be redeemed for award travel or transferred to a Chase travel partner.
-The only problem is that you can no longer apply for the Ink Plus since it’s been replaced by the Ink Preferred!
+The only problem is that you can no longer apply for the Ink Plus since it’s been replaced by the Ink Business Preferred® Credit Card!
 Don’t worry, Chase still offers a business credit card that earns Ultimate Rewards.

 What The Chase Ink Plus Offered

 The Chase Ink Plus will be missed.
 After all, you could earn 5 points per $1 on the first $50,000 spent at office supply stores and phone, cable, and internet services each year.
 You would also earn 2 points per $1 at gas stations and direct hotel purchase.
 Plus, 1 point per $1 for all remaining purchases.

 Instead, You Can Get the Chase Ink Business Preferred

 Chase retired the Ink Plus and its replacement is the Ink Business Preferred® Credit Card.
 It has a similar $95 annual fee (waived for the first year) and also earns the valuable Chase Ultimate Rewards points on each purchase.
 In fact, you will earn 3 points per $1 on the first $150,000 in combined spending in the following categories: